Aeternitaas/b2bandcamp/README.md

 **`TRUSTED_PROXIES` is not optional in practice.** Behind a proxy every request arrives from the proxy's address, so all users land in the same rate-limit bucket and one person's failed logins lock out everybody.
-Setting it lets the server read `X-Forwarded-For` — but only when the immediate peer is one of the listed networks, because that header is trivially forged and believing it from any client would let anyone bypass the limiters outright.
+Setting it lets the server read `X-Forwarded-For`, but only when the immediate peer is one of the listed networks, because that header is trivially forged and believing it from any client would let anyone bypass the limiters outright.